What if I do nothing in response to an expiation notice?

-Once 14 clear days have passed from sending the reminder notice, the authority can send the Chief Recovery Officer of the Fines Enforcement and Recovery Officer an enforcement certificate.
-The Fines Enforcement and Recovery Officer will then make an enforcement determination.
+Once 14 clear days have passed from sending the reminder notice, the authority can send the Chief Recovery Officer of the Fines Enforcement and Recovery Unit an enforcement certificate.
+The Chief Recovery Officer will then make an enforcement determination.

 You should receive a copy of the enforcement determination personally or by post.
 If you cannot be located after reasonable enquiries have been made, the notice will be published on a website.

 See Expiation of Offences Act 1996 (SA) s 11.

 An enforcement determination has been made against me.
 What are my options now?

 - Comply with the enforcement determination – if you pay the amount owed in full the determination is terminated.

 - Apply to the Chief Recovery Officer for the enforcement determination to be revoked or varied (for more information, see Applying for review of an enforcement determination)

 If you apply to the Chief Recovery Officer for an enforcement determination to be revoked or varied, and the Chief Recovery Officer refuses your application, then you may apply to the court for a review of that decision [see s 23].